ErickJR13/PygTranslator/README.md

 3-) If the word starts with a vowel, don't rearrange the words, but simply add "way" at the end of the word! (ex: Erick -> Erickway)

-The program works the same way (input a word, and you get the translated version), except that it doesn't recognize whether you added a vowel or not in the beginning.
-I'm working on it!
+The program works the same way!
+Input a word, and you get the translated version!

+Have fun!

 Written in Python.